 But, for fun, we still call it mailbox money because no matter how it shows up, it just does.

 So, I already told you starting in real estate we literally had no money to invest.
 We tried another option we were hearing about.
 We would find someone who could not sell their house and write a contract on it in which we would long-term lease with the option to purchase it.
-We would in turn find a buyer who wanted to rent to own it.
-Yes, that boggled my mind as well.
+There are a lot of people who owe too much, can’t make repairs, or simply do not have the time to wait for a sale.
+Yes, that boggled my mind as well but there is a great market, especially in our area.

 We found one almost immediately.
 It was a single mom who decided she was overwhelmed with the responsibility of home ownership.
 Several houses on her block were for sale and on the market a long time.
 She called us from our website – which was a typical “We buy houses” set up.
 We went and looked at the property and it was in great condition.